kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 The main **stretch goal** of this project is to create 3D pose and eventually get the 3D pose using [GraphXR](https://www.kineviz.com/visualization) to visualize the data.
 GraphXR is a browser-based visualization tool that brings unprecedented speed, power, and flexibility to the exploration of data in 2D and XR.

-**How does MoveNet/PoseNet work**
+**How does MoveNet work**

 There are two steps:

-* First create a detector by chosing one of the models form SupportedModels, including MoveNet and PoseNet.
+* First create a detector by chosing one of the models form SupportedModels, including MoveNet.

     For example: